Murder of Bruce Smalls: Aftermath

-Nearly three decades after the murder of Smalls, his younger son, Kevin, who was two when his father was murdered, became a police officer like his father and first joined the Colleton County Sheriff's Office in March 2013.
+Nearly three decades after the murder of Smalls, his younger son, Kevin, who was two when his father was murdered, became a police officer like his father and joined the Colleton County Sheriff's Office in March 2013.
 Kevin, who had few memories of his father, stated that based on stories given by his other family members and family friends, Smalls had a deep involvement in his church and his community, aside from his past as a Vietnam War veteran and nine-year police career, and possessed a good and caring character.
 He also expressed his comfort that his father was still remembered even after his death, including the decision to name a local interstate (the same location where Smalls was killed) after his father in 2009.
-A news report revealed that Kevin had been promoted to a police lieutenant and he continued to remember his father and legacy.
+A 2022 news report revealed that Kevin had been promoted to a police lieutenant and he continued to remember his father and legacy.

-Columbia-based defense attorney Diana Holt also recalled on the case of Johnson in 2015, when she recounted how she approached Connie Hess, the female hitchhiker who claimed to be the real killer of Smalls, for which the newfound evidence was not sufficient to spare Johnson the death sentence given the courts' majority of judges rejecting the evidence due to Hess's mental problems and numerous inconsistent statements on the case.
-Holt, who also recounted the case of former death row inmate Edward Lee Elmore, who was acquitted after 28 years of legal battle against his conviction and death sentence, stated that the process of post-conviction relief was not easy as she had to repeatedly investigate the capital cases that already concluded their trial and appeal proceedings to re-determine whether a convicted person was truly innocent or guilty.
+Columbia-based defense attorney Diana Holt recalled the case of Johnson in 2015, when she recounted how she approached Hess, who had claimed to be the real killer of Smalls.
+Holt, who also recounted the case of former death row inmate Edward Lee Elmore, who was acquitted after 28 years of legal battle against his conviction and death sentence, stated that the process of post-conviction relief was not easy, as she had to repeatedly investigate concluded capital cases and appeal proceedings to determine whether a convicted person was truly innocent or guilty.